ACANETS/eece-6540-labs/Labs/lab1/README.md

 <img src="https://user-images.githubusercontent.com/59750149/83576210-129e0280-a4e6-11ea-8f32-46af9ff40a4d.png" alt="image" width=70% />

-Select option 1 or option 5 and connect to an Arria 10 ready compute node.
+Select option 1) ("Arria 10 PAC Compilation and Programming - RTL AFU, OpenCL") then option 1) ("1.2.1") and connect to an Arria 10 ready compute node for building OpenCL code.

 Once on this node, run tools_setup.